-In low self-esteem, our physical body is the most gullible and prominent victim.
-Some may respond to lack of self-esteem by going into depression, drugs, social isolation, but for many, they almost start disliking themselves.
+With low self-esteem, our physical body is the most gullible and prominent victim.
+Some may respond to a lack of self-esteem by going into depression, drugs, or social isolation, but for many, they almost start disliking themselves.
 They start to believe that something’s wrong with them, that they are undeserving of what they have and even unworthy recipients of love.
 As such feelings deepen, it leads to chronic physical ailments or rapid weight gain.

 Beneath low self-esteem is the underlying feeling of I-am-no-good, a subtle sense of shame.
 What is the solution you may ask?

 Why is self-esteem important?